archivesspace/tech-docs/src/content/blog/data-migration-best-practices.md

 ---
 title: Best Practices for Data Migration into ArchivesSpace
-description: Migrating archival data is complex work.
+metaDescription: Migrating archival data is complex work.
 Drawing on lessons from dozens of institutional migrations, we outline the strategies and tools that lead to the smoothest transitions into ArchivesSpace.
 pubDate: 2026-01-10
 authors:
   - Priya Nair